 - 1. No student shall use any type of profane, vulgar, obscene or ethnically offensive language (written or oral) or gestures.
 (Level 1-2) - 2.
 No student shall possess or distribute profane, vulgar, pornographic, obscene, or - ethnically offensive materials.
 (Level 1-2) - 3.
 No student shall use profane, obscene, or abusive language (written or oral) or gestures toward District personnel or other adults on school property or at school sponsored events.
 (Level 2-3) - 4.
-Insubordination: All students shall comply with reasonable directions or commands of all authorized District personnel or designees.
+Insubordination: All students shall comply with reasonable directions commands, including but not limited to a student refusing a search, of all authorized District personnel or designees.
 (Level 1-3) - 5.
 All students shall comply with the directions of a staff member to remove themselves from the location of a disruptive situation.
 (Level 1-3) - 6.
 No student shall refuse to identify one's self upon request of any District employee or designee.
 (Level 1-2) - 7.
 No student shall repeatedly violate the school dress code.
 (Level 1-2)